We're all about loving our community,

 The kids in our upper elementary class (grades 2 to 5) learn the deeper truths of God through the New City Catechism app; they also learn to pray for and with one another.
 This class meets on the second and third Sundays of each month after the musical worship.
 On the remaining Sundays, they remain in the adult worship service to listen to the sermon.

-Every Friday night, the enthusiastic Treasure Tour group (age 4 to grade 5) come out in full force to sing high-energy songs, play games, and do a treasure hunt!
+Every Friday night during the school year, the enthusiastic Fellowship Kids! group (age 4 to grade 5) come out in full force to sing high-energy songs, play games, and get creative together!
 In the process, they learn about God and how to build their lives on the solid foundation of His truth.

 The teenage years can be a challenging time.
 We’ve all been there.
 That’s why we want to make this period as smooth as possible for our youth, as they follow Jesus and grow in their knowledge of Him.